DjangoGirls/organizer-manual/sponsors/README.md

 ## What can't you offer to sponsors?

 The most important is: __never give the data of your attendees (names, emails, etc).__ We are really serious about this.
-You shouldn't break this rule even if it's mean more swag, money or a cool place to do your workshop.
+You shouldn't break this rule even if it means more swag, money or a cool place to do your workshop.
 Just don't.

 You can send e-mails to attendees on behalf of the sponsor, but you can't share private information of people with them.